-- Manage power-on passwords and administrator passwords. - Configure other power-on authentication features, such as enabling embedded security authentication support. - Enable and disable hardware features, such as CD-ROM boot or different hardware ports. - Configure boot options, which includes enabling MultiBoot and changing the boot order. - NOTE: Many of the features in BIOS Configuration for HP ProtectTools are also available in Computer Setup.
+- Manage power-on passwords and administrator passwords. - Configure other power-on authentication features, such as enabling embedded security authentication support. - Enable and disable hardware features, such as removable media boot or different hardware ports. - Configure boot options, which includes enabling MultiBoot and changing the boot order.